 Reducing the impact of disasters through the development of resilient communities is a top national priority.
 Resiliency refers to a community’s ability to mitigate for, respond to, and recover from events such as natural (and man-made) hazards.
 A critical aspect of promoting community resiliency also includes developing creative solutions to combat the long-term effects of climate change.

 Creating such a culture of preparedness requires collaboration across many levels of society and professional disciplines, which is what motivated the HCRC.

 HCRC connects researchers, students, and practitioners to facilitate resiliency-focused collaboration across disciplines.
 The consortium’s efforts will help improve society’s resiliency to hazards and the impacts of a changing climate.

-HCRC’s vision is to become a national research and training center of excellence that fosters environmental equity and advances hazard and climate change resilience.
+HCRC’s vision is to become a national research and training center that fosters environmental equity and advances hazard and climate change resilience.